guillermohernandez/frontend-intermediate-textbook/InstallGuide.md

 ## Sublime Text 3
 * Download from http://www.sublimetext.com/3
 * Bonus: try running `sudo ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /usr/bin/subl` in your terminal (you'll have to enter your computer password).
-If successful, you will be able to access Sublime Text from the commmand line.
+  * If successful, you will be able to access Sublime Text from the commmand line by typing `subl .` .
 If not, we will troubleshoot the first day of class.
-You can test it by typing `subl .`, hopefully a Sublime Text window pops up

 ## Node.js
 * Download and install from https://nodejs.org/
 * Restart terminal, type `node -v`, should get a version number if it works.

+## Google Chrome Browser
+* Download and install from http://www.google.com/chrome/